Peach and Prosciutto Salad (High Protein & Healthy)

 Grilled peach wedges with char marks on a grill pan.

-• Slice your peaches into thick wedges (about 6-8 per peach).
+1. Slice the Peaches: Cut your firm peaches into thick, even wedges (about 6 to 8 slices per peach).

 Step 2: Slicing the Chicken and Tearing the Prosciutto